Great Dane Facts

-For those that have spent some time here at all-about-Great-Danes.com, we trust by now you realize our passion for this extra large dog breed.
+Great Dane facts speak for themselves and for those that have spent some time here at all-about-Great-Danes.com, we trust that by now you realize we're passionate for this extra large dog breed.

-Living with a Great Dane is unlike any other dog breed.
-Enormous size of the dog is obvious and required living area, both indoors and out, will be larger scale.
-Not necessarily for the sake of your Dane, most will due just fine in an apartment.
-Just understand that the big dog may be obtrusive and often in the way of your desired path of direction.
+Honestly, it's unlike any other dog breed you may have owned.
+Enormous size of a Great Dane is obvious and required living area, both indoors and out, will all be larger scale.
+And, this is not necessarily for the sake of your Dane, most will due just fine in an apartment.
+Simply, understand that such a giant dog may be obtrusive and often in the way of your desired path of direction.

 Yes, with the right household and family, a Great Dane will thrive as the perfect dog.
 Yet there are attributes common to the breed that just may not fit your lifestyle and expectations.